redhat-cop/helm-charts/charts/tekton-demo/README.md

-# Tekton demo

-![The peaceful cat](assets/logo.png)

 This is an example of a pipeline developed in Tekton, the peaceful cat.
 It contains the main steps of a continuous software delivery process.
 It enforces a strict semantic version validation strategy, managing tag increments for you.
 Develop, Features, releases, patches and hotfixes flows are supported.

-![Tekton Pipeline Demo](assets/pipeline.png)
+![The peaceful cat](assets/logo.png)

 There are several task templates available online.
 However, one of the biggest benefits of this repository is being able to take advantage of a model that holds all tasks in a solid and coherent way and with good parameters to be reused.

+![Tekton Pipeline Demo](assets/pipeline.png)

 ## Design considerations